-Further to that, the significant modification of the CCI convertible loan's conditions as per the 2019 Amendments of the CCI convertible loan resulted in recognition of newly recognised financial liability in 2019, and derecognition of the existing one.
-A liability component of this new compound financial instrument was set at \$7.053 million, while the remaining amount of \$1.733 million has been recognised as equity component.
+The significant modification of the CCI convertible loan's conditions as per the 2019 Amendments of the CCI convertible loan resulted in recognition of newly recognised financial liability in 2019, and derecognition of the existing one.
+A liability component of this new compound financial instrument was set at \$7.053 million, while the remaining amount of \$1.733 million has been recognised as an equity component.